taro-shono/exif-rotate-js/README.md

 default: 720

 `maxSize` is canvas max size.
 When image's width is greater than height, `maxSize` applies to width.
 And vice versa.

+### `type`

+default: 'image/jpeg'

+`type` is the mime type of the generated image.
+Any mime type supported by [HTMLCanvasElement.toDataURL()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL#Syntax) is supported.

 ## Example